 This isn't a soup, actually, it's more like a gratin baked right inside the pumpkin.
 I was 21, and I didn't care that it was incredibly rich.
 Today I mix the cream with chicken broth (about a cup and a half of cream to about a cup of broth).
 It's STILL pretty much of a heart-stopper but it's irresistible.

 Another helpful hint: If you brush the outside of the pumpkin with oil, it will look better when it emerges.

 Go out and buy a fairly small pumpkin with a flat bottom.
 Cut off the top, as if you were going to carve a jack-o-lantern, and hollow it out.
 Spread the seeds out and dry them to eat later.

 Now get a good loaf of French bread, slice it and toast it lightly.
-Grate a goodly amount of one of the Swiss cheeses (Emmenthaler, Gruyere or Appenzeller).
-Layer the toast and cheese inside the pumpkin until it's almost fill.
-Then fill the pumpkin up with cream.
-Add the salt, pepper and nutmeg, replace the top of the pumpkin and bake in a 300 degree oven for about 2 hours.
+Grate a goodly amount of one of the Swiss cheeses - Emmenthaler, Gruyere or Appenzeller (you'll need about 12 ounces).
+Layer the toast and cheese inside the pumpkin until it's almost full (leave a half inch on the top because the filling will expand a bit).Mix 1 cup of chicken stock into a cup and a half of cream.
+Add a teaspoon of salt.
+Grind in some black pepper and grate in some nutmeg.
+Then fill the pumpkin almost to the top with this mixture, replace the top of the pumpkin and bake in a 350 degree oven for about 2 hours.

 Bring the whole pumpkin to the table.
 When you serve it be sure to scoop out the pumpkin flesh with the cheese and the cream.
 Serve with a light second course.